mins-verse/mins-verse.github.io/_pages/about.md

     <!-- <p>Oklahoma State University, Stillwater, OK 74078</p>-->

 news: true  # includes a list of news items
-services: true   # includes a list of news items
+services: true   # includes a list of service items
 latest_posts: false  # includes a list of the newest posts
 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: false  # includes social icons at the bottom of the page